-Q. I lost my ID – can I pick up a new one in the Student Services office?
+Q. I lost my ID!
+Can I get a new one in the Student Services office?

-A. No. Anyone who loses an ID must go the Harvard ID Office in the Campus Services Center on the 8th floor in Holyoke Center to pick up a replacement.
+A. No. Anyone who loses an ID must go an Harvard ID Office, the closest to GSD being at the Smith Campus Service Center in Room 807.
 There is an associated fee for replacement cards.

-Q. My ID expired or is expiring soon – can I pick up a new one in the Student Services office?
+Q. My ID expired/is expiring soon!
+Can I pick up a new one in the Student Services office?

 Q. My religion requires me to pray several times a day – is there a designated location for praying at the GSD?

 A. Yes.
-Room 104 in the 7 Sumner Road building is designated as a prayer room for GSD students.
-Use your ID to access the building.
+Room 104 at 7 Sumner Road is designated as a prayer room for GSD students.
+Use your Harvard ID to access the building.

 Q. Can I have mail and packages sent to me at the GSD?

 A. No. The GSD has a policy against accepting student mail.
-If mail is sent to you through the mailroom, it will be returned to the sender.
+If the GSD mailroom receives any student mail, it will be returned to the sender immediately.

-A. Students who are degree candidates in good standing are allowed to use the name and shield of the GSD on business cards, which must also accurately list the student's current degree program.
-To have business cards printed using the GSD name and insignia, please follow the detailed instructions on ordering business cards using the GSD Student PrintOne Catalog.
+A. Students who are degree candidates and in good standing are allowed to use the name and shield of the GSD on business cards.
+The business card must accurately list the current degree program.
+If you are unsure what your current degree is, you can always look at your student information in GROPIUS.
+To order your student business cards, please follow the detailed instructions using the GSD Student PrintOne Catalog.